Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/the-four-language-pathways/essay.md

 ## Relation to existing research

-The four-pathway model does not claim that input, output, language, and literacy are new ideas by themselves.
+Input, output, language, and literacy are not new ideas by themselves.

-They are not.

 Language acquisition research has long shown that timing and accessibility of language input matter.
 Sign-language research has shown that signed languages are full natural languages and that delayed first-language access can have lasting consequences.
 Reading research has long distinguished language comprehension, decoding or recognition, and broader comprehension processes.